Broken, Beat & Scarred

-"Broken, Beat & Scarred" is a song by American heavy metal band Metallica, and the fourth single from their studio album Death Magnetic.
+"Broken, Beat & Scarred" is a song by American heavy metal band Metallica, and the fourth and final single from their studio album Death Magnetic.
 It was released on April 3, 2009.

 James Hetfield and Lars Ulrich argued at length over the title of this song.
 Hetfield said that he did not like the title, but Ulrich was "very adamant" that it should be called "Broken, Beat & Scarred".

 On April 3, 2009, "Broken, Beat & Scarred" was released as a single in two formats, a digi-collectors edition and a maxi single.

 Music video

 On March 26, 2009, the official video for "Broken, Beat & Scarred" premiered on the band's official website.
 The video features the band performing the song live in Fresno, California, in December 2008 accompanied by other clips of the band performing in Ontario, California, in December 2008 on the World Magnetic Tour.
 It was directed by Wayne Isham, who has previously worked with the band on several videos including Cunning Stunts.